 Concert merchandise seemed to peak in the 1980s.
 Think back to the iconic t-shirts from the period—AC/DC, the Rolling Stones and Guns N’ Roses come to mind.
 Concert merchandise from the 90s and 2000s don’t leave the same impression.
-However, a new wave of merchandise from Beyoncé, Justin Bieber, Selena Gomez, Kanye West and One Direction ardecorated-crossbar-jackete making concert merchandise cool again.
+However, a new wave of merchandise from Beyoncé, Justin Bieber, Selena Gomez, Kanye West and One Direction are making concert merchandise cool again.

 Today’s concert merchandise features elevated styles that are treated more as collectible items than as souvenirs.
 Additionally, merchandise is no longer sold only at concert venues.
 Going beyond web sales, artists have capitalized on the growing popularity of pop-up stores.
 West, Bieber and Drake have each staged pop-up stores that generate lines that span city blocks.